 - 12.1 Diversification: Investments shall be diversified so as to minimize the risk of loss and to maximize the rate of return by: - 1.
 Limiting investment to avoid overconcentration in securities from a specific issuer or business sector (excluding U.S. Treasury securities), - 2.
-Limiting investment in securities that have higher credit risks, - 3.
-Investing in securities with varying maturities, and - 4.
+Limiting investment in securities that have higher credit risks,

+- 3. Investing in securities with varying maturities, and - 4.
 Continuously investing a portion of the portfolio in readily available funds such as investment pools, money market funds or overnight repurchase agreements to ensure that appropriate liquidity is maintained in order to meet ongoing obligations. - 12.2 Maximum Maturities: To the extent possible, the County Treasurer shall attempt to match its investments with anticipated cash flow requirements.
 Unless matched to a specific cash flow, the Treasurer will not directly invest in securities maturing more than five (5) years from the date of purchase or in accordance with state and local statutes and ordinances.
 The Treasurer shall adopt weighted average maturity limitations (which often range from 90 days to 3 years), consistent with the investment objectives.

-Because of inherent difficulties in accurately forecasting cash flow requirements, a portion of the portfolio should be continuously invested in readily available funds such as LAIF, money
+Because of inherent difficulties in accurately forecasting cash flow requirements, a portion of the portfolio should be continuously invested in readily available funds such as LAIF, money market funds, or overnight repurchase agreements to ensure that appropriate liquidity is maintained to meet ongoing obligations.

-- market funds, or overnight repurchase agreements to ensure that appropriate liquidity is maintained to meet ongoing obligations. - 12.3 Exception to Maximum Maturity: In accordance with Government Code, the County Treasurer retains the right to petition the Board of Supervisors for approval to invest in securities with a final maturity in excess of five years.
+- 12.3 Exception to Maximum Maturity: In accordance with Government Code, the County Treasurer retains the right to petition the Board of Supervisors for approval to invest in securities with a final maturity in excess of five years.
 The Board of Supervisors adoption of any resolution allowing maturities beyond five years shall be considered an allowed modification to this policy and any investments made in accordance with the modification shall be allowable under this policy. - 12.4 Investment Criteria1: All limitations set forth in this Policy are applicable only at the time of purchase.
 The County Treasurer has the full discretion to rebalance the portfolio when it is out of compliance owing to various reasons, such as market fluctuation.

-INVESTMENT TYPE MAXIMUM % of PORTFOLIO MAXIMUM MATURITY MAXIMUM % of ISSUE OTHER RESTRICTIONS Bonds issued by local agencies 100% 5 years 100% U.S. Treasury Obligations 100% 5 years 100% Registered State Warrants, and CA Treasury Notes and bonds 100% 5 years 100% Registered Treasury Notes or Bonds of any of the other 49 state in addition to CA 100% 5 years 100% Bonds and Notes issued by other local agencies in California 100% 5 years 100% Obligations of U.S. Agencies or government sponsored enterprises 100% 5 years 100% U.S. Agencies Callables 100% 5 years 25% Bankers Acceptances) Domestic: (\$5B min. assets) 40% 180 days 30% Aggregate Foreign: (\$5B min. assets) 40% 180 days 5% Aggregate Commercial paper 40% 270 days or less 10% Aggregate No more than 10 % of the local agency's money may be invested in the outstanding commercial paper of any single issuer.
-Negotiable Certificates of Deposit (\$5 billion minimum assets) 30% 5 years 10% Aggregate Repurchase Agreements secured by U.S. Treasury or agency obligation (102% collateral) 100% 1 year See limitations for Treasuries and Agencies above Generally limited to Wells Fargo Bank, Bank of America or other institutions with whom the County treasury has executed tri-party agreements.
-Collateral will be held by a third party to the transaction that may include the trust department of particular banks.
-Collateral will be only securities that comply with Government Code Reverse Repurchase Agreements and Securities Lending Agreements 20% 92 days See limitations for Treasuries and Agencies above
+INVESTMENT TYPE MAXIMUM % of PORTFOLIO MAXIMUM MATURITY MAXIMUM % of ISSUE OTHER RESTRICTIONS Bonds issued by local agencies 100% 5 years 100% U.S. Treasury Obligations 100% 5 years 100% Registered State Warrants, and CA Treasury Notes and bonds 100% 5 years 100% Registered Treasury Notes or Bonds of any of the other 49 state in addition to CA 100% 5 years 100% Bonds and Notes issued by other local agencies in California 100% 5 years 100% Obligations of U.S. Agencies or government sponsored enterprises 100% 5 years 100% Bankers Acceptances) Domestic: (\$5B min. assets) Foreign: (\$5B min. assets) 40% 180 days 30% Aggregate Toreign. (\$35 min. assets) 40% 180 days Aggregate